Identifying & Prioritizing Marking Methods for

 We’re asked this question frequently!
-Pet animals who are non-surgically sterilized can receive a small tattoo denoting their status (as is currently done with ZeuterinTM for male dogs), wear a tag on their collar denoting their status (also done with ZeuterinTM), and have the procedure noted in microchip data and veterinary records.
+Pet animals who are non-surgically sterilized while sedated can receive a small tattoo denoting their status.
+They can also wear a tag on their collar denoting that they have been sterilized and have the procedure noted in microchip data and veterinary records.

 Of course, these identification strategies offer limited value for free-roaming/community dogs and cats, and the ear tipping or ear notching currently used to denote sterilization of free-roaming animals would be inhumane for an animal treated without anesthesia.
 Add in the fact that an animal might be treated with a multi-year contraceptive rather than sterilized, and the challenge becomes even trickier.

 ACC&D’s 5th Think Tank delved into this topic, exploring potential new and/or improved methods for marking dogs and cats, particularly free-roaming populations, who have been treated with a non-surgical permanent sterilant or long-term contraceptive.

 Preparation for the Think Tank included a complete literature review of marking and identification methods currently used in animals, plus crowdsourcing via an Innocentive Challenge to reach the global community and elicit novel ideas.
 The Think Tank itself was an interdisciplinary event, with experts from wildlife biology, reproductive biology, veterinary medicine, software design, animal handling, and humane population control for free-roaming cat and dog populations.